oracle/fmw-kubernetes/docs-source/content/idm-products/oud/manage-oud-containers/scaling-up-down.md

 This section describes how to increase or decrease the number of OUD pods in the Kubernetes deployment.

+**Note**: The instructions below are for scaling servers up or down manually.
+If you wish to use autoscaling, see [Kubernetes Horizontal Pod Autoscaler](../hpa).
+Please note, if you have enabled autoscaling, it is recommended to delete the autoscaler before running the commands below.

 ### View existing OUD pods